0x1DOCD00D/GEMCEAS/README.md

 - Add the following VM option by editing the run configuration in IntelliJ `-Djava.library.path=/Applications/SWI-Prolog.app/Contents/swipl/lib/fat-darwin/`  or on intel machines it is going to be at x86_64-darwin as in `-Djava.library.path=/Applications/SWI-Prolog.app/Contents/swipl/lib/x86_64-darwin/`
 - Set the SWI_HOME_DIR env var in the same run config `SWI_HOME_DIR=/Applications/SWI-Prolog.app/Contents/swipl`
-- Add the `jpl.jar` file that comes with SWI Prolog to this project by going to File -> Project Structure -> Libraries -> + -> Java -> /Applications/SWI-Prolog.app/Contents/swipl/lib/jpl.jar